godotengine/godot-docs/tutorials/mesh_generation_with_heightmap_and_shaders.rst

 employ in your games, except if you intend to do LOD.
 Otherwise, this is probably not the best way.

-However, let's first create a heightmap.
-To do so, let's first create a heightmap.
-To do this, I'll use GIMP editor, but you can use any image editor you like.
+However, let's first create a heightmap,or a 2D representation of the terrain.
+To do this, I'll use GIMP, but you can use any image editor you like.

 The heightmap
 -------------